 Appeals of final judgments involve decisions that end a case or take place after a trial is completed and a decision is made by either a judge or jury.
 If appealing a final judgment, you have 45 days from the date of service of the final decision or order to file an appeal.

-If you determine that the court has erred and appeal is warranted or if you are defending an appeal that has been filed, you need counsel who understands appellate practice.
-Our firm is fortunate to have the experience and insight of Retired Appellate Judge, Harry G. Carroll.
-Judge Carroll is available to counsel clients on appeal strategy and provides guidance to the appellate practitioners at the firm.
+If you believe that the court has erred and appeal is warranted, or if you are defending an appeal that has been filed, you need counsel who understands appellate practice.
+Our firm is fortunate to have the experience and insight of Harry G. Carroll, J.A.D.
+(Ret.).
+A former member of the Appellate Division, Judge Carroll is available to counsel clients on strategy in appeals and to provide guidance to the appellate practitioners at the firm.

 Appeals is a practice unto itself.
 We have attorneys knowledgeable and experienced in filing and defending appeals on various matters of law.
 If you have an appeal, contact one of our attorneys today to see how we can help you.